-In this article, we will share our IoT experience and shed light on the smart city applications, present an optimal approach to the implementation of smart city solutions, as well as explore the peculiarities of rolling out IoT solutions in cities of different sizes.
+In this article, we will share our IoT consulting experience and shed light on the smart city applications, present an optimal approach to the implementation of smart city solutions, as well as explore the peculiarities of rolling out IoT solutions in cities of different sizes.

 IoT-enabled smart city use cases span multiple areas: from contributing to a healthier environment and improving traffic to enhancing public safety and optimizing street lighting.
 Below, we provide an overview of the most popular use cases that are already implemented in smart cities across the globe.

 Smart cities ensure that their citizens get from point A to point B as safely and efficiently as possible.
 To achieve this, municipalities turn to IoT development and implement smart traffic solutions.

 Smart traffic solutions use different types of sensors, as well as fetch GPS data from drivers’ smart phones to determine the number, location and the speed of vehicles.
 At the same time, smart traffic lights connected to a cloud management platform allow monitoring green light timings and automatically alter the lights based on current traffic situation to prevent congestion.
 Additionally, using historical data, smart solutions for traffic management can predict where the traffic could go and take measures to prevent potential congestion.